-Study: U.S. Firms Continue to be Cautious Regarding Cash and Short-term Investments
+Study: U.S. Firms Remain Cautious with Cash and Investments

 AFP October 2021 CCI results found that business leaders built cash and short-term investment holdings during the third quarter and plan to do the same during the last quarter of 2021.